-Members of American and Florida Institutes of Certified Public Accountants An Independent Member of the BDO Alliance USA
+Members of American and Florida Institutes of Certified Public Accountants

 Honorable Mayor and City Commissioners

-City of Belleview
+City of Bellevue

-Belleview, Florida
+Bellevue, Florida

 INDEPENDENT AUDITOR'S REPORT

 Auditor's Responsibilities for the Audit of the Financial Statements

 Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinions.
 Reasonable assurance is a high level of assurance but is not absolute assurance and, therefore, is not a guarantee that an audit conducted in accordance with generally accepted auditing standards and Government Auditing Standards will always detect a material misstatement when it exists.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.
 Misstatements are considered material if there is a substantial likelihood that, individually or in the aggregate, they would influence the judgment made by a reasonable user based on the financial statements.